xcart/xc5-manual/en/modules/ebay_integration/configuring_the_ebay_integration_module.md

     *   **Return Policy**;
     *   **Payment Policy**;
     *   **Shipping Policy**. ![]({{site.baseurl}}/attachments/9306381/9438481.png)
-    The names of business policies displayed to you on this page are pulled from your eBay account to which you have linked your application at the {% link "previous step" Configuring-the-eBay-Integration-module_9306381.html %}.
+    The names of business policies displayed to you on this page are pulled from your eBay account to which you have linked your application at the [previous step](#obtaining-your-ebay-user-token).
 If you do not see the policy you require in any of the selectors, it may be due to the fact that the policy was added after the information on the policies had been pulled into X-Cart.
 To resolve the problem, click the **Refresh Business Policies** button - the list of policies will be updated.
     ![]({{site.baseurl}}/attachments/9306381/9438482.png)
 4. Use the **PayPal email address** field to enter your valid PayPal email address. eBay will use this address to identify the correct PayPal account when the buyer pays you via PayPal.
-5. Click **Next** to save your changes and head over to the next step of configuring your eBay Integration: {% link "Choosing your default eBay categories" Configuring-the-eBay-Integration-module_9306381.html %}.
+5. Click **Next** to save your changes and head over to the next step of configuring your eBay Integration: [Choose your default eBay categories](#choosing-your-default-ebay-categories).
     ![]({{site.baseurl}}/attachments/9306381/9438484.png)

-# Choosing your default eBay categories
+## Choosing your default eBay categories

 Every product you export to eBay has to be placed in at least one of eBay categories.
 When using eBay Integration, the eBay categories to which your products will be exported need to be set before the export actually takes place.
 The **Categories** section of the eBay Configuration page in X-Cart allows you to set the default eBay categories for your listings: one main and one additional category.
 The main category is required, the additional one is optional.
-The categories you specify here will be your store's default eBay categories - the ones that will be used for any products for which eBay categories are not set {% link "at the product or category level" Configuring-the-eBay-Integration-module_9306381.html %}.
+The categories you specify here will be your store's default eBay categories - the ones that will be used for any products for which eBay categories are not set at the product or category level.

 To set your store's default eBay categories: